0x80/firestore-facade/README.md

 - [x] Improve and type the collections configuration
 - [x] Test support for non-ESM client environment
 - [x] Test and support FieldValue operations for increment and arrays etc
+- [x] Test and support transactions
 - [ ] Implement query pagination via generator function
 - [ ] Document all API methods
 - [ ] Test generate-facade script on Windows and Linux
-- [ ] Optionally add some tests.
-Not really necessary because the facade code is a only a thin wrapper and when something is wrong it is very likely that the compiler will complain.
+- [ ] Add some tests using firestore emulator.
+Not strictly necessary IMO since the code is a only a thin wrapper around the official Firestore API.

 ## Future Versions

 - Add support for web client (including version 9)
 - Implement a React hooks package using a similar approach
-- Investigate transactions API for backend